arathivariar/kerala-kitchen-kaleidoscope/README.md

 # Future Features

++ Create user profiles and add CRUD functionalities to the user profiles.
++ The users can add their own recipes on the website and share it in social media.
++ The user can find a recipe when they search with the ingredients of the recipe.
++ Add more traditional and authentic recipes from the Kerala cuisine.

 # Technologies & Languages Used

 + HTML
 + CSS
 + JavaScript
 + Python
-+ Git(include link) used for version control.
++ [Git](https://git-scm.com) used for version control.
-+ Github (include link) used for online storage of codebase and Projects tool.
++ [Github](https://github.com) used for online storage of codebase and Projects tool.
-+ Gitpod (include link) as an online, cloud-based IDE for development.
++ [Gitpod](https://gitpod.io) as an online, cloud-based IDE for development.
 + Django was used as the Python framework for the site.
 + Cloudinary was used for cloud media storage of user uploaded images.
 + ElephantSQL was used to host the PostgreSQL database needed to collect and recall the users data.